 Armed with a license to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.

-hardened criminal Maggie Hayward's consistence violence, even in police custody, ends in the execution chamber.
-However, top-secret US government agency official 'Bob' arranges a staged death, so she can be elaborately trained as phantom killer and subdued into obedience.
-As a cover, she gets a new identity as saleswoman Claudia Anne Doran.
-And a wonderful house-mate, building super J.P., a broad-minded, gentle photographer.
-The two fall in love, but that complicates hit jobs.
-His good influence extends to breeding her a conscience that puts love over business, alas unlike Bob's agency.
+Hardened criminal Maggie Hayward's consistent violence, even in police custody, ends in the execution chamber.
+However, top-secret US government agent 'Bob' arranges a staged death, so Maggie can be elaborately trained as phantom killer and subdued into obedience.
+She gets a new cover identity as saleswoman Claudia Anne Doran.
+She also gets a wonderful house-mate, building super J.P., a broad-minded, gentle photographer.
+The two fall in love, and that complicates hit jobs.
+His good influence extends to breeding in her a conscience that places love over business, unlike Bob's agency.
 Written by

 Was this review helpful to you?